UniversalDependencies/docs/_gd/index.md

 ## Tokenisation and Word Segmentation

 Words are delimited by whitespace or punctuation.
 There are no multiword tokens.
+There are however multitoken words.

 ### Reconstructing spacing
 Context: ARCOSG does not contain the original texts, so we have to reconstruct them in a consistent way.